cuulee/pg-core/doc/testing.md

 ## Notes

-Please note that the steps provided above rely on the versions of NodeJS and PostgreSQL already installed on your machine.
+Please note that the steps provided above rely on the versions of NodeJS and PostgreSQL already installed on your machine, expecting they are from the list of supported versions.

-When deployed to Travis CI however, the versions of NodeJS and PostgreSQL are used according to settings in file [.travis.yml](/.travis.yml).
+When deployed to Travis CI however, the versions of NodeJS and PostgreSQL are used according to the settings in file [.travis.yml](/.travis.yml).
 Those are the only versions supported by this library, and they are currently set as follows:

 NodeJS  | PostgreSQL